rcls/discus/docs/README.md

 The stack storage is implemented as a four byte register file, using [single ported 4T2R SRAM cells](sramcell.md).

-Precharging the bit-lines is necessary, which is achieved by only accessing the stack on the second half of each clock cycle.
+To give strobe lines time to settle, we only access the stack during the second half of each clock cycle.
 The output path from the stack into the PC is short, so this is not critical for the clock cycle time.

-Note that the stack address strobes need to be stable during the second half of the clock cycle (while the stack register file is accessed), so the opcode fetch and decode of branch instructions must be complete in the first half of the clock cycle.
+Because of this, the opcode fetch, and decode of branch instructions, must be complete in the first half of the clock cycle.

 At first sight, it appears to be an exhorbitent expenditure of transistors in the CPU core to integrate the stack.
 However, the [SRAM cells](sramcell.md) for this only total 16 transistors on each bit-slice, competitive with the transistor count of muxing stack operations onto the data memory bus and the consequent coordination overheads.

 Reset